awsdocs/amazon-kendra-developer-guide/doc_source/API_ServiceNowConfiguration.md

 Required: No

  **SecretArn**   <a name="Kendra-Type-ServiceNowConfiguration-SecretArn"></a>
-The Amazon Resource Name \(ARN\) of the AWS Secret Manager secret that contains the user name and password required to connect to the ServiceNow instance\.
+The Amazon Resource Name \(ARN\) of the AWS Secrets Manager secret that contains the user name and password required to connect to the ServiceNow instance\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 1284\.
 Pattern: `arn:[a-z0-9-\.]{1,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[^/].{0,1023}`